adamaoc/ampnet-2.0/_flex/blog/posts/using-data-attributes-and-css.md

-* Using data attributes and CSS
+* Using data attributes and
-* :before and :after for making clean, dynamic content
+* CSS :before and :after for making clean, dynamic content
 * 12/26/2013
-*
+* default
 * Published

 Data attributes are all the rage these days and work wonders with JavaScript integration but they can also work well with CSS.